 I was cutting every day when I talked to a HopeCoach.

 It was not a pretty sight.
-I was dragged down by anyone you could possibly think of.
+I was dragged down by everyone around me.
 My father was a very abusive man.
 I would get hurt for just simply being in the same room as him.
-I attempted suicide and after my attempt was unsuccessful, I landed myself in the hospital.
-Because of the fact that I didn’t want to change, those 7 days were the absolute worse.
-I still had to come back to an abusive father.
-I had no hope in my heart, but I had hope in my life.
-I couldn’t stop thinking about what that HopeCoach said to me.
+I attempted suicide and landed myself in the hospital.
+I had no desire to change, so those 7 days were the absolute worse.
+I still had to go home to an abusive father.
+I had no hope in my heart.

 Could I actually be worth something?